Video shows officers dragged Tyreek Hill out of his car after he put his window back up

 Defensive tackle Calais Campbell also pulled up.
 He was told to leave and when he didn’t, he was briefly handcuffed.

 Hill and Campbell were eventually released and allowed to go into the stadium.
-Hill received two citations but was never arrested.
+Hill received citations for careless driving and failing to wear a seatbelt, but was never arrested, the video shows.
 One officer was placed on administrative leave.
 An internal affairs investigation has been launched.

-At one point, an arriving officer asked the first officer if he knew who Hill was.
+The Dolphins, in a statement released Monday night said they have a strong relationship with the police department but were “saddened” by the altercation.

+“As is on full display in the videos released tonight, there are some officers who mistake their responsibility and commitment to serve with misguided power,” the team said.
+“While we commend MDPD for taking the right and necessary action to quickly release this footage, we also urge them to take equally swift and strong action against the officers who engaged in such despicable behavior.”

-Steadman Stahl, president of the South Florida Police Benevolent Association, defended the officer’s actions, saying Monday that Hill “was briefly detained for officer safety, after driving in a manner in which he was putting himself and others in great risk of danger.
+Steadman Stahl, president of the South Florida Police Benevolent Association, defended the officer’s actions, saying in a statement that Hill was not “immediately cooperative” with officers on the scene, that the officers followed their policy in handcuffing Hill, who was “redirected to the ground” after refusing to sit.

-“Upon being stopped, Mr. Hill was not immediately cooperative with the officers on the scene who, pursuant to policy and for their immediate safety, placed Mr. Hill in handcuffs.
-Mr. Hill, still uncooperative, refused to sit on the ground and was therefore redirected to the ground.”
+Julius B. Collins, Hill’s attorney who appeared with him on CNN, said there was one officer who was the “most aggressive” but another who initially approached Hill’s car was not aggressive at all.
+Neither was Hill, Collins added.

+“You saw also, he put up his hands to show that he didn’t have a firearm.
+He wasn’t a threat and that he was complying with officers.
+I mean, you know, as far as this statement goes, though, from the police union, I think the video contradicts everything that they’re saying.”

 This isn’t the first off-field incident involving Hill.

-Note: This story has been updated to correct the conversion to kilometers per hour.